Arab woman aims to blaze a trail in Israel's high-tech sector

-TEL AVIV, Dec 15 (Reuters) - Israel is proud to call itself a “Start-up Nation”, with more tech firms listed on Nasdaq than any other country outside the United States and China.
+TEL AVIV (Reuters) - Israel is proud to call itself a “Start-up Nation”, with more tech firms listed on Nasdaq than any other country outside the United States and China.
 But two elements are often missing from that success story: women and Arabs.

 Doctor Amal Ayoub is hoping to change that.

-An Arab-Israeli from the town of Nazareth, Ayoub is the founder and chief executive of Metallo Therapy, a biomedical start-up that has developed technology to better monitor the development of malignant tumours.
+An Arab-Israeli from the town of Nazareth, Ayoub is the founder and chief executive of Metallo Therapy, a biomedical start-up that has developed technology to better monitor the development of malignant tumors.

 She has brought her company to the brink of commercial success -- pre-clinical safety studies and plans for regulatory approval are underway -- thanks to investment from the office of Israel’s chief scientist, from health-technology investment fund Arkin Holdings, and from NGT3, an Arab-focused incubator.